Shampoo ingredients are too harsh for hair

 The No-Shampoo (No Poo) Movement

 There’s an entire movement of people supporting shampoo-free hair care, called the “No Poo” movement, and sharing personal accounts of their success.
 (Including myself!)
-Many people who switch from shampoo to natural cleaners get the same results after a while: soft, silky, clean hair, with volume, increased manageability, less oil production, more defined curls & waves, and they claim friends and family swear it doesn’t smell.
+Many people who switch from shampoo to natural cleaners get the same results after a while: soft, silky, clean hair, with volume, increased manageability, less oil production, and more defined curls & waves.
 The pictures of their awesome looking hair is pretty eye opening!